by Luke Lara

-I spent Thanksgiving with my wife’s immediate and extended family.
+I spent Thanksgiving with immediate and extended family.
 Two family members (husband & wife) are both executives in the banking industry.
 The wife (I’ll call her Carla) started sharing how her husband (I’ll call him Pedro) is having a rough time at work because of his boss.
 Pedro is a nice guy, knows the industry, and is well respected by his team.
 His boss (a man) takes his ideas, gives poor direction, and has little regard for anyone but himself.
 His boss reports directly to the CEO ( a woman).
 Carla argued that Pedro is not approaching the situation correctly.
 She gave examples of how her husband has argued with his boss (i.e., let his emotions get the best of him).
 Carla also stated that Pedro isn’t building a relationship with his CEO.

 At this point in the conversation, I agreed with her that arguing with your boss is not a wise strategy and that building a relationship with the CEO is a wise strategy.
-However, Carla began to give an example of how the CEO went on vacation and put a picture of herself on the beach.
-What I mean by a picture of herself on the beach is just her toes.
+However, Carla began to give an example of how the CEO went on vacation and posted a picture of herself on the beach.
+What I mean by a picture of herself on the beach is just a frame showing her toes.
 The unspoken expectation is that people in the office should “like” her pictures.
 Pedro said he didn’t “like” the picture.
 I agreed, in fact, that seemed to me like the CEO was creating a hostile work environment and potentially leaning into sexual harassment territory.
 Carla, and another female family member (also in a leadership position in another industry) began to argue that “liking” the picture of the toes must be done to play the game of politics.

 Where do you draw the line?
 What does politics at work mean to you?
 Is it different in higher education?
 What have you done, just to play the game of politics?
 What are you not willing to do?